shaarron/feature-flags-resources/README.md

 # Feature Flags Resources

-This repository contains Kubernetes manifests for deploying a feature flags service, including MongoDB as the database and an NGINX ingress controller.
+This repository contains Kubernetes manifests for deploying a feature flags service, including MongoDB as the database and an NGINX ingress controller as the reverese proxy.

 ## Project Structure